naholyr/punch-rss-generator/README.md

 * [punch](https://github.com/laktek/punch) as it will use its default content handler
 * [punch-blog-content-handler](https://github.com/laktek/punch-blog-content-handler) as it's a side-kick for this plugin
-* [punch-utf8-fix](https://github.com/naholyr/punch-utf8-fix) as you may face encoding issues generating a `.xml` file using content handler

 ## Usage